f5devcentral/f5-velos-training/docs/automating_velos.rst

   :scale: 70%

 Below is an example of using the API.
-To set the DNS configuration (servers and search domains) for the appliance, use the following API call.
-For any API calls to the rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:
+To set the DNS configuration (servers and search domains) for the chassis, use the following API call.
+For any API calls to the VELOS F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:

 .. code-block:: bash